 Learn more about the customs, traditions and events surrounding the March equinox.

 When Do Decades Start?

-Does the year 2020 mark the beginning of a new decade, or do we have to wait until 2021 to celebrate the beginning of the twenties?
+Did the year 2020 mark the beginning of a new decade, or did the twenties begin on January 1, 2021?